-From September 2019, an innovative new touring art installation I:DNA will be launched to bring fresh perspectives on the lived experience of families and individuals affected by genetically-inherited conditions, and their reactions to genomic medicine.
-An accessible and exciting installation, I:DNA will be suitable for all ages but most relevant to those age 12+.
+In September 2019, an innovative new touring art installation I:DNA was launched, bringing fresh perspectives on the lived experience of families and individuals affected by genetically-inherited conditions, and their reactions to genomic medicine.
+An accessible and exciting installation, I:DNA is an installation suitable for all ages but most relevant to those age 12+.

-This innovative project is created directly from research data, undertaken by Dr Felicity Boardman (University of Warwick) and funded by the Wellcome Trust.
-The project has been brought to life through a collaboration from a concept by STAMP (Santé Theatre and Media CIC), made and designed at Entify.
-I:DNA launches at the British Science Festival on Thursday 12th and Friday 13th September and will be on tour for a year at other venues in Coventry, Oxford, Birmingham, Leamington Spa and Cambridge between September 2019 and September 2020.
+This innovative project is created directly from research data, undertaken by Prof Felicity Boardman (Warwick Medical School) and funded by the Wellcome Trust.
+The project has been brought to life through a collaboration with STAMP Theatre and Media Productions CIC and Entify.
+I:DNA launched at the British Science Festival in September 2019 and since then has toured venues in Coventry, Oxford and Birmingham.

 What Our Visitors Say.....

 "I never thought I would be so touched and impressed with an exhibition quite like this one.
 I am incredibly thankful for having seen it."

 "It's so important to give a platform to the voices that never get heard- and even better when presented in a creative way!"

 "It's allowed me to look at something from a new perspective that I didn't actually think was relevant to me"